rtmigo/dmk_py/README.md

 - The number of files is random: some of them are fakes that do not contain real data

-Each file is indistinguishable from a random one: there are no recognizable identifiers or structures.
-Literally not a single predictable byte.

-At the moment of updating, for example, when adding a new record, the utility performs a number of random actions with files.
-So even the file change log is confusing.

 ## How does it look inside